 Tactical Strategy #3

 This strategy uses a combination of technical and fundamental analysis.
 This strategy seeks to identify alpha opportunities through event-driven, opportunistic and/or intrinsic value principles and blends bottom-up research with top-down considerations.
-It looks for companies which have had strong historical performance and continue to have prospects for sustainable performance (momentum) in several key value drivers, i.e., return on invested capital, growth, cash flows, and valuations.
+It looks for companies that have had strong historical performance and continue to have prospects for sustainable performance (momentum) in several key value drivers, i.e., return on invested capital, growth, cash flows, and valuations.
 In addition to fundamental analysis, technical analysis is used to help identify price momentum as well as aid in execution decisions.

 At any given time, the active equity strategy may contain stocks in various sectors or it may contain concentrated sector allocations as well as various or concentrated market capitalizations.
-For small-cap companies, the discount from intrinsic value we look for is larger than the discount for mid-cap companies, and the mid-cap category requires a higher discount than the large-cap companies.
+For small-cap companies, the discount from the intrinsic value we look for is larger than the discount for mid-cap companies, and the mid-cap category requires a higher discount than the large-cap companies.

 To aid in the exit strategy of positions, we have several sell disciplines, some of which are soft rules and others are hard rules.
 The following are some reasons we may want to exit a securities position: